lwilk0/fmp/README.md

 ## Troubleshooting

 **Problem**: `fmp` command not found after installation.
-**Solution**: Ensure `~/.cargo/bin` is added to your PATH:
+**Solution**: Make sure `~/.cargo/bin` is added to your PATH:
 ```bash
 export PATH=$PATH:~/.cargo/bin/
 ```

-**Problem**: GPG key not found.
+**Problem**: GPG key not found in your keyring.
-**Solution**: Ensure the recipient email matches a key in your GPG keyring.
+**Solution**: Make sure the recipient email matches a key in your GPG keyring.
 Use:
 ```bash
 gpg --list-keys
 ```

 ## Contributing

 Contributions are welcome!
-Please follow these steps:
+Please follow these steps to contribute:
 1. Fork this repository.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bug-fix.
 3. Submit a pull request with a detailed description of your changes.

 Please ensure you run `cargo test` before submitting a pull request, as the workflow cannot do this for you, as testing requires user interaction.